juji-io/datalevin/doc/search.md

 size of Datalevin library jar is only 120 KB.

-Finally, with a search engine of our own, we avoid unnecessary write amplification by storing the original text twice, once in the database, again in the search engine.
-Instead, the embedded search engine only needs to store a reference to the original content that is stored in the database.
+Finally, with a search engine of our own, we avoid unnecessary write amplification introduced by storing the source text twice, once in the database, again in the search engine.
+Instead, the embedded search engine only needs to store a reference to the source content that is stored in the database.

 ## Usage

 ## Implementation

-As mentioned, the search engine is implemented from scratch and does not pull in additional external dependencies that are not already in Datalevin.
+As mentioned, the search engine is implemented from scratch.
 Instead of using a separate storage, the search engine indices are stored in the same LMDB data file just like other database data.
 This improves cache locality and reduces the cost of managing data.